Valtteri Bottas: Philanthropy

 In 2017, Bottas launched the Valtteri Bottas Duathlon, an annual sporting event held in Finland, which raises money for charity.
 In May 2022, in collaboration with German photographer Paul Ripke, more than 5,000 print copies were sold of a photo taken by Cromwell of Bottas naked in an Aspen, Colorado stream, raising more than €50,000 for charity.
 Bottas again worked with Ripke in 2023 to create a nude calendar, titled BOTTASS 2024, which raised $150,000 for men's health organisation Movember.

 Personal life

 On 11 September 2016, Bottas married his long-time girlfriend, Emilia Pikkarainen, a fellow Finn and an Olympic swimmer whom he had been dating since 2010.
 The couple were married at St. John's Church in Helsinki.
 On 28 November 2019, Bottas announced their separation and divorce, citing the "challenges my career and life situation bring".
 Since February 2020, Bottas has been in a relationship with Australian cyclist Tiffany Cromwell.
-Bottas resides in Monaco, and also has a lake house in his native Finland.
+Bottas has residences in McLaren Vale, South Australia and Monaco, and also has a lake house in his native Finland.